 Phone number: 732-869-5600

 Our firm, Cores & Associates, handles all areas of family law.
 We have Monmouth County family lawyers, Monmouth County divorce lawyers, Monmouth County custody lawyers and Monmouth County child support lawyers ready and willing to hear your case details.
 Your situation and your case are important to us.
-For questions about your particular case, please call and schedule a free consultation with one of our Monmouth County attorneys.
+For questions about your particular case, please call and schedule a confidential consultation with one of our Monmouth County attorneys.

 Call 732-414-6669 and get the legal advice you need.